Fanny Price: Young adult

 Thomas Edwards says that, compared to the other characters, Fanny alone has a full conscience, a sympathetic understanding of what other people feel.
-Fanny's natural empathy is at times so intense that she is overwhelmed by the perceived needs of others.
-Her empathy also acts as a partial balance against her tendency towards being judgemental.
+Fanny's natural sympathy is at times so intense that she is overwhelmed by the perceived needs of others.
+Her capacity for empathy also acts as a partial balance against her tendency towards being judgemental.
 She can feel compassion for Mrs Norris even when narrator and reader feel only condemnation.
 "Fanny's disposition was such that she could never even think of her aunt Norris in the meagerness and cheerlessness of her own small house, without reproaching herself for some little want of attention to her when they had been last together."

 Fanny lives by the strict moral principles she has learned from Edmund and derived from Sir Thomas's worldview.
 This code embraces typical regency views of propriety and of a woman's place in the world.
 Rousseau depicted the ideal woman as fragile, submissive, and physically weak, a view frequently reiterated in a young woman's reading matter.
 Fanny, with her constant illnesses, timid disposition, submissiveness and fragility, conforms outwardly to Rousseau's ideal woman.
 This leads some reviewers to consider Fanny priggish.
 Even Sheehan, who is deeply sympathetic to Fanny, describes her as pure, poor, plain, timid, sickly and without wit, and also rather prudish.
 Kingsley Amis described her as "morally detestable".
 Other critics, like Claire Tomalin, point out that she is a complex personality, perceptive yet given to wishful thinking, and that she shows courage and grows in self-esteem during the latter part of the story.
 While faithful to the moral code she has learned from Edmund, Fanny grows into an understanding which is deeper than that of her teacher.
 Her sufferings, her introspection, her integrity, her willfulness and her observation of human interactions lead her to unexpected conclusions.
 She has a core strength and In the end, Fanny unwittingly undermines prevailing attitudes to propriety, and finds inner resources to place conscience above obedience and love above duty.